jedevc/fyp-report/report.md

 By default, compiler options are added to suppress addition of useful security protections, such as NX, PIE and RELRO.
-These options must manually be enabled, essentially requiring the challenge designer to conciously make the challenge more difficult by enabling new protections.
+These options must manually be enabled, essentially requiring the challenge designer to consciously make the challenge more difficult by enabling new protections.

-These build commands are prefixed to the file output as a C multiline comment, to indicate how the file should be correctly compiled - if desired, this output can be suppressed, and the file compiled manually.
-The vulnspec command line tool additionally contains the `build` subcommand, which reads the build commands from a synthesized C file and runs them automatically.
+These build commands are prefixed to the file output as a C multi-line comment, to indicate how the file should be correctly compiled - if desired, this output can be suppressed, and the file compiled manually.
+The vulnspec command line tool additionally contains the `build` sub-command, which reads the build commands from a synthesised C file and runs them automatically.

 ```c
 /*